 The repaying capacities of many borrowers have taken a severe hit during these trying times.
 If you, too, have suffered loss of income, here’s what you can do during this 3-month moratorium on loan repayment.

-- Take steps to reduce other costs during COVID-19 lockdown.
+- Take steps to reduce other costs during this lockdown.
 Some kinds of savings are already possible, since costs like fuel and transport expenses, shopping outlays, and costs of eating out are temporarily reduced.

 - Make use of the money thus saved to repay your EMIs, once the moratorium period comes to an end.